Dark Fantasy

 Worldbuilding

-In the dark fantasy genre, stories thrive on the unseen, on ancient forces, buried histories, and the quiet corruptions that twist a world long before the tale begins.
-Worldbuilding in this space is about more than maps or magic systems; it is the architecture of fear, of consequence, and the threats beneath the surface.
-This page explores the deeper structures within the genre as a whole, and how they take shape in my own novels: the cosmology, the magic, the creatures, and the forces that bind everything together.
-No spoilers, only the structures beneath the stories.
+In the dark fantasy genre, stories thrive on the unseen, on ancient forces, forgotten histories, and corruption that twists a world into knots.
+Worldbuilding in this space is about more than maps or magic systems; it’s the architecture of fear, of ramifications, and the threats beneath the surface.
+This page explores the deeper structures within the genre as a whole, and how they take shape in my own novels: the cosmology, the magic, the creatures, and the forces that bind it all together.

 World Building in Dark Fantasy